VoluntaryLabs/Bitmarkets/README.md

+#Note

+This OSX repo has been deprecated as we are working on a Javascript/Electron implementation of Bitmarkets now.
+We'll be releasing that repo when it's ready.

 #Bitmarkets

 Bitmarkets is a protocol and client used to implement a p2p online marketplace client using Bitmessage for communications and Bitcoin for payments.

 #compiling